Taaitaaiger/jlrs/README.md

   Enable the features of the async runtime which don't depend on the executor.
 This can be used in libraries which provide implementations of tasks that the async runtime can handle.

-- `async-closure`

-  Enable support for using async closures in combination with the async runtime.
 This feature requires using at least Rust 1.85.

 - `jlrs-derive`